Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Preliminaries

-When DNNs are employed for approximation of the policy and the value function, $\theta$ is basically given to be weights $w$ and biases $b$ for the respective hidden layers and an output layer.
+When DNNs are employed for approximation of the policy and the value function, $\theta$ is basically given to weight $w$ and biases $b$ for the respective hidden layers and an output layer.
 That is, the outputs from the respective hidden layers $x_i$ ($i = 1, \ldots, L$) with $L$ number of layers are defined as follows:

 where $x_0$ is set as the inputs ($s$ in DRL).
 The activation functions, $f_i(\cdot)$, are given for nonlinearity, and they are usually common for all the layers, $f_i(\cdot) = f(\cdot)$.

 Finally, the outputs from the last hidden layer is mapped to the domain for the learning targets $y$.